 Loloata Island is located in Bootless Bay, about 20km from Port Moresby.

-The ride out to Loloata is now done in a large, modern and very comfortable catamaran that is both closed to the elements and air-conditioned.
+The ride out to Loloata is now done in a large, modern and very comfortable catamaran.
+Which is both closed to the elements and air-conditioned.

 Which is a very nice upgrade from the previous banana boats that typically ferried you back and forth.

-The island itself is shaped somewhat like a crocodile and its name means One Hill in the local Motu language, with loloa meaning hill and ta meaning one.
+The island itself is shaped somewhat like a crocodile.
+With its name means One Hill in the local Motu language, with loloa meaning hill and ta meaning one.

-The island is just 1200m long and 300m wide, with “the hill” running down the spine of the island and the accommodation, dive shop and main facility occupying the northeast corner.
+The island is just 1200m long and 300m wide.
+With “the hill” running down the spine of the island… While the accommodation, dive shop and main facility occupying the northeast corner.